 vuetify/src/locale/en.ts to your project and make your changes.

 If you are building custom Vuetify components that need to hook into the internationalization engine, you can use the

-t function which exists both directly on the
+t function which is part of the

 If you are using the vue-i18n package, you can very easily integrate it with Vuetify.
 This allows you to keep all of your translations in one place.
 Simply create an entry for $vuetify within your messages and add the corresponding language changes.
 Then hook up vue-i18n to Vuetify by supplying a custom translation function (as seen in the example below).
 For a complete list of all available keys, navigate here.